dustinpfister/blog_posts/_posts/vuejs-example-idle-game-reset.md

 ## 2 - The vuejs instance

 I made a few additions to the template in the vuejs instance this time, and as such it is starting to get a little involved, but I am still not having to hard of a time making sense of it.
-In this vue teample I am not making use of a number of built in vue durectives including v-bind, v-on, and v-for as I have in the last posts on these idle game examples.
+In this vue example I am not making use of a number of built in vue directives including v-bind, v-on, and v-for as I have in the last posts on these idle game examples.
 However now I am also using the v-if directive to make a better system when it comes to menus.

 ```js
 var vm = new Vue({